-- 6.2.4.1 To obtain HREC approval for amendments, the investigator must submit these changes to the HREC 1 OR 2 as a requested "study amendment" using the application form for amendments and not implemented prior to HREC approval.
-An exception to this would be where it is necessary to eliminate an immediate hazard to trial participants or when the change involves only administrative or logistical elements e.g. change of telephone number. - 6.2.4.2 Proof of payment of the HREC review fee for amendments must accompany this submission (Payment Instruction form for clinical trials; Proof of payment through internal requisition or external bank deposit for other research). - 6.2.4.3 The final decision as to whether an amendment is minor or major and whether it requires expedited or full committee review rests with the HREC chairperson or a person delegated this authority by the HREC.
+- 5.2.4.1 To obtain HREC approval for amendments, the investigator must submit these changes to the HREC as a requested "study amendment" using the application form for amendments (See Appendix VIII: HREC application form: amendment).
+The amendment should not be implemented prior to HREC approval.
+An exception to this would be where it is necessary to eliminate an immediate hazard to trial participants or when the change involves only administrative or logistical elements e.g. change of telephone number. - 6.2.4.2 Proof of payment of the HREC review fee for amendments must accompany this submission (Payment Instruction form for clinical trials; Proof of payment through internal requisition or external bank deposit for other research). - 6.2.4.3 The final decision as to whether an amendment is minor or major and whether it requires expedited or full committee review rests with the HREC Chairperson or a person delegated this authority by the HREC.
 The same criteria for expedited review of new applications apply to amendments.